GT-Quantum-Computing-Association/LogicalQ/paper/paper.md

 # Acknowledgements

-We acknowledge contributions from past and present members of the Quantum Computing Association at Georgia Tech.
+We acknowledge contributions from the Quantum Computing Association at Georgia Tech.

 We would like to thank Jeff Young for serving as the advisor of the Quantum Computing Association at Georgia Tech and this project.

+This research was supported in part through research cyberinfrastructure resources and services provided by the Partnership for an Advanced Computing Environment (PACE) at the Georgia Institute of Technology, Atlanta, Georgia, USA [@PACE].

 # References